ibm-cloud-docs/mas-ms/ssp.md

     ![SSP-AM-Access-Revalidation-3](images/SSP-AM-Access-Revalidation-3.png "SSP-AM-Access-Revalidation-3"){: caption="Figure 3.
 Re-validate CBN" caption-side="bottom"}

-5. The “Re-validate CBN” button should be removed from the panel (indicating successful validation).
+5. The **Re-validate CBN** button should be removed from the panel (indicating successful validation).